 Fear not – we’ve outlined the steps you need to take to transition from traditional payment methods to online payments.
 Trust us; it’s actually very straightforward.

-Shifting all of your clients, processes, and resources to another platform or method is one of the most daunting aspects of transitioning your payments to another provider.
-The good news is that you do not have to transition everything at once.
-Trial the platform first or start by moving only one client or vendor to online payments so that you can get familiar with the new process without the full commitment.
+Shifting all of your clients, processes, and resources to another platform or method is likely the most daunting aspect of this transition.
+The good news is that you do not have to transition all of your clients and all of your processes at once.
+It is a good idea to trial the platform first or start by moving only one client or vendor to online payments.
+This way, you can familiarize yourself with the new process without the full commitment.
 Look for an online payment provider that allows you to pay only for what you use or that offers a free trial (avoid ones that require you to pay for a monthly account).
 Starting small will allow you to transition at a pace that makes sense for you.

 Now for the fun part – the payments themselves.
-Since you have already tested the platform you are using (see step 1), this part should be straightforward.
+Since you have already tested the platform you are using (see step 1), this step should be straightforward.
 Ensure that you provide visibility to your team when the payments are complete.

 Changing a process is never easy, but deciding to disrupt your business and improve is the first step to success.
 Once you have selected a provider, follow these steps, and you will be making all of your payments online in no time.

 Want to learn more about online payments?
 Read our Guide to EFT Payments.